yichizhng/bwt/README.md

 Summary of files:

+Makefile
+A fairly normal makefile with fairly normal compiler options.
+By default, -O3 and -fomit-frame-pointer are used.
+Note that make clean will delete temporary files (i.e. ones ending with tildes), but not emacs crash recovery files (ones with # on both sides)

 bwt.c
 Simple implementation of a Burrows-Wheeler transform using qsort() and strcmp() (Note that its implementation of suffix array construction does not really give